Avallain Expands Its Security Foundation with ISO/IEC 27001:2022 Certification in Addition to SOC 2 Compliance

 dseuling@avallain.com

-Thinking About the Edtech Echo Chamber
+Thinking about the Edtech Echo Chamber

 Educational technology is often seen as a straightforward solution to teaching challenges.
 Yet, beneath the surface lies a complex dynamic.
 Who ultimately shapes educational technology?
 This piece explores the proximity between those who buy and sell edtech and the gap between these decision-makers and those who actually use it.
 This imbalance influences both innovation and pedagogy.

-Thinking About the Edtech Echo Chamber
+Thinking about the Edtech Echo Chamber

 Author: Prof John Traxler, UNESCO Chair, Commonwealth of Learning Chair and Academic Director of the Avallain Lab